ryan-ryu8/Ryan-moringa-projs/README.md

 ## Built by:
 [Ryan Munge Githanji](https://github.com/ryan-ryu8/Ryan-moringa-projs.git)
 # Prerequisites
-  Installed web browser on your desktop is required as well as a text editor for viewingand editting the files.
+  Installed web browser on your desktop is required as well as a text editor for viewing and editting the files.
   Examples used are;
     1. Atom
     2. Visual Studio Code